carpentries/instructor-training/episodes/08-motivation.md

 > that they will be with at least a few people they trust,
 > which increases the chances of them actually coming.
 > Furthermore,
-> if people attend a workshop with their labmates, it's more likely they will
+> if people attend a workshop with their labmates, it is more likely they will
 > work together to implement what they've learned after the workshop has ended.
 {: .callout}